 Hair Plopping With a T-Shirt vs a Towel

 Believe it or not, the secret to creating frizz-free curls lies in a humble cotton T-shirt.
 One of the main reasons your locks can look less defined is because the surface of the hair has been disturbed.
 This creates texture and gives hair a frizzy appearance.

 To minimise the risk of disturbing the hair cuticles, use a soft cotton T-shirt (or microfibre towel) to wrap your curls in.
 As cotton is woven tightly and doesn’t have a rough surface texture, it won’t disturb the coil, leaving your hair looking sleek.

 In contrast, the uneven texture of a terrycloth or looped-fibre towel can disturb the hair cuticle and unravel your coils, especially if you are using it to rough dry the hair.
 Credit: @brittany_rose_hair

-Thin or limp-haired ladies, listen up: not only could plopping your hair leave the curls more manageable, it also helps create volume.
+Thin or limp-haired ladies, listen up: plopping your hair helps create volume.
 Air drying loose hair can create static (remember, static = frizz) as the curls move against each other.
-It can also leave your overall style looking flat as the weight of wet hair can pull the roots down against your head.

 Hair plopping, however, can add lasting volume to your tresses as it keeps the curls compact.
-By securing your hair on top of your head, your curls will dry tight and lifted at the root, helping them look fuller.
+Your curls will dry tight and lifted at the root, helping them look fuller.

 Plus, this method will help enhance and define your curl pattern.
 So, you can always scrunch your coils throughout the day to give them a boost.
 Credit: @theglambelle